hoodiecrow/ConsTcl/README.md

 The evaluator recognizes the syntax of the expression and chooses the appropriate process to evaluate it.
 How this happens for the nine syntactic forms will be described in the following sections.

+A word about _environments_: an environment is where evaluating code keeps track of things.
+This is why most of the procedures in this chapter get a reference to an environment when they are called.
+More about environments [very soon](https://github.com/hoodiecrow/ConsTcl#environments).

 ### Variable reference

  _Example: `` r `` ⇒ 10 (a symbol `` r `` is evaluated to what it's bound to)_

-A variable is an identifier (symbol) bound to a location in the environment.
-If an expression consists of an identifier it is evaluated to the value stored in that location.
+A variable is about a symbol, a location in the environment, and a value.
+The symbol is _bound_ to the location, and the value is stored there.
+When an expression consists of the symbol, the evaluator does _lookup_ and finds the value.

 This is handled by the helper procedure `` lookup ``.
-It searches the [environment chain](https://github.com/hoodiecrow/ConsTcl#environments) for the identifier, and returns the value stored in the location it is bound to.
-It is an error to do lookup on an unbound symbol.
+It (or rather, the helper procedure `` binding-info ``) searches the [environment chain](https://github.com/hoodiecrow/ConsTcl#environments) for the symbol, and returns the value stored in the location it is bound to.
+It is an error to do lookup on an unbound symbol, or a symbol that is bound for some other purpose, such as being a keyword or a macro.

 Syntax: _symbol_